Killavus/fitting-rectangles/README.md

 # Solving _Rectangle-Fit_ problem

 This repository focuses on solving the well-known problem of [Rectangle-Fit](https://en.wikipedia.org/wiki/Packing_problems#Different_rectangles_in_a_rectangle).
-Problem is known to be NP-hard, so a meta-heuristic approach called [_simulated annealing_](https://en.wikipedia.org/wiki/Simulated_annealing) is used to find a near-optimal solution.
+Problem is known to be NP-hard, so a meta-heuristic approach called [Nelder-Mead method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method) is used to find a near-optimal solution.

 ## Problem instance